diegugawa/miniconda-jupyter/README.md

     Required:
-    REQUIREMENTS_FILE    The file to install the packages during the miniconda installation for jupyterhub or jupyterlab Default is "requirements.txt" loaded in the folder that this script is running.
+    REQUIREMENTS_FILE    The file to install the packages during the miniconda installation for jupyterhub or jupyterlab Default is "requirements.txt" located in the folder where this script is running IF you are running this script _on it's own_

     Optional environment variables:
     MINICONDA_VERSION    The version of miniconda that is going to be installed.